Divyanshi2408/React-Concepts/React Hooks/all hooks in brief .md

 ---
 ## 12. What does the useDeferredValue hook do, and when might you use it?
 The useDeferredValue hook is used to defer updating a value until the browser has time to handle it, keeping the UI fast and responsive — especially when dealing with expensive rendering tasks.
+- useDeferredValue is a React hook that delays updating a value until the browser is less busy.
+It helps improve performance by deferring non-urgent updates, like filtering large lists, while keeping urgent updates like typing fast and responsive.

 It's useful when you have a value (like input text) that updates quickly, but the UI based on it (like a large filtered list) is slow to render.